 The municipality has developed an annual public participation programme.
 The programme targets all wards and specific villages.
 These meetings afford politicians opportunity to report back on progress made and direct contact with ordinary community members.
-The municipality also conducted IDP/Budget public participation in May Month (2014).
-These meetings were well attended and were spread across the 8 municipal clusters.
+The municipality also conducted IDP/Budget public participation in May Month.
+These meetings are well attended and are spread across the 8 municipal clusters.